Sanders

 How to Pronounce Sanders

 Our model has identified 2 different pronunciations for the name Sanders.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 97.6% confident that Sanders is pronounced as SAN-derz.
-The next most likely pronunciation is SAHN-derz, at 2.4% confidence.
+Our model is 97.6% confident that Sanders is pronounced as SAN-derz, which has 2 syllables.
+The next most likely pronunciation is SAHN-derz, at 2.4% confidence, with 2 syllables.

 SAN-derz (2 syllables)